Bank of Japan holds emergency policy meeting after Fed cut

+TOKYO (AP) — Japan’s central bank took emergency action Monday to help support the economy following the U.S. Federal Reserve’s decision to cut its benchmark interest rate to nearly 0%.

-TOKYO (AP) — The Bank of Japan has convened an emergency policy meeting after the U.S. Federal Reserve cut its key interest rate to 0.25% to combat the blow to the economy from the virus outbreak.
+The Bank of Japan announced after an emergency policy meeting that it will expand its purchases of stocks, bonds and other assets and provide zero interest, one year loans to companies running short of cash to help the economy weather the impact of the virus outbreak.

-Bank of Japan Gov. Haruhiko Kuroda called the meeting for Monday instead of Wednesday and Thursday as originally planned.
+After the Fed’s move Sunday, Bank of Japan Gov. Haruhiko Kuroda called the meeting for Monday instead of Wednesday and Thursday as originally planned.

-A BOJ statement said the meeting was “to discuss monetary control matters based on recent economic and financial developments.”
+That kept share prices relatively steady in Tokyo early Monday while markets elsewhere plunged.
+But shares in Japan also fell after the BOJ announced its decision Monday.
+By mid-afternoon the Nikkei 225 index was down 1.3%.

-The BOJ cut its key policy rate to minus 0.1% several years ago as part of a massive, prolonged effort to use cheap credit to keep the economy growing.
-It also purchases tens of billions of dollars’ worth of Japanese government bonds and other assets to help put more cash into the markets.
+The BOJ is thought to have limited room for maneuvering after having cut its key policy rate to minus 0.1% several years ago as part of a massive, prolonged effort to use cheap credit to keep the economy growing.
+It also has been purchasing tens of billions of dollars’ worth of Japanese government bonds and other assets to help put more cash into the markets.

 The unprecedented levels of “qualitative and quantitative easing,” helped Japan end a long spell of deflation but did not boost growth as much as expected.
 With an aging and shrinking population, Japan faces an uphill battle in getting companies to invest in domestic manufacturing or boost wages.
 But the jobless rate has remained low because the number of workers is also on the decline.